Zyh716/WSDM2022-C2CRS/README.md

 # C2-CRS: Coarse-to-Fine Contrastive Learning for CRS
-The source code for our WSDM 2022 Paper [**"C2-CRS: Coarse-to-Fine Contrastive Learning for Conversational Recommender System"**](https://arxiv.org/abs/2101.03737)
+The source code for our WSDM 2022 Paper [**"C2-CRS: Coarse-to-Fine Contrastive Learning for Conversational Recommender System"**](https://arxiv.org/abs/2201.02732)

 ## Requirements
-* Python 3.8
+* Python == 3.8
 * Pytorch == 1.8.1
 * CRSLab == 0.1.2

 ## Overview
 We proposed a novel contrastive learning based coarse-to-fine pre-training approach for conversational recommender system.
 By utilizing the coarse-to-fine pre-training strategy, multi-type data representations can be effectively fused, such that the representations for limited conversation context are further enhanced, which finally improve the performance of CRS.
-By constructing extensive experiments, the effectiveness of our approach in both recommendation and conversation tasks has been demonstrated.
-It has shown that our approach is effective to bridge the semantic gap between different external data signals for CRS.
-Note that our approach is flexible to incorporate more kinds of external data, and is general to improve other tasks.

 ![avatar](figure/model.png)

 ## Datasets and Other Resource
 ### Datasets
-We use two datasets in our paper, all of which have been uploaded to [Google Drive](https://drive.google.com/file/d/1tVZ4d_MED0WkbXT65M93aedXyFSMi3eD/view?usp=sharing) and [Baidu Netdisk](https://pan.baidu.com/s/1uDY7gmiQLZjtPOPtbG_5hg)(password: 2ho6).
+We use two datasets in our paper, all of which have been uploaded to [Google Drive](https://drive.google.com/file/d/1tVZ4d_MED0WkbXT65M93aedXyFSMi3eD/view?usp=sharing) and [Baidu Netdisk](https://pan.baidu.com/s/1uDY7gmiQLZjtPOPtbG_5hg) (password: 2ho6).

 The downloaded `dataset` folder should be placed in the `data` folder.

 ### Saved Models
-We use two datasets in our paper, all of which have been uploaded to [Google Drive](https://drive.google.com/file/d/10AuaBsoEoGsn2usrsvMXhS-fqGfmIWdA/view?usp=sharing) and [Baidu Netdisk](https://pan.baidu.com/s/1otJotSaDpNoL7FYRg1tSfQ)(password: 44kr).
+We have trained our model on two datasets and saved the parameters, all of which have been uploaded to [Google Drive](https://drive.google.com/file/d/10AuaBsoEoGsn2usrsvMXhS-fqGfmIWdA/view?usp=sharing) and [Baidu Netdisk](https://pan.baidu.com/s/1otJotSaDpNoL7FYRg1tSfQ) (password: 44kr).

 The downloaded `save` folder should be placed in the root folder of this project.